 - ensuring that the EPDA's members are fully represented and are able to participate in the organisation’s work programme

-- ensuring that a close liaison is maintained between the EPDA and the European Parliament, European Commission and the World Health Organisation.
+- ensuring that a close liaison is maintained between the EPDA and the European Parliament and European Commission.

-The EPDA Vice-President must have been an existing board member for at least two years.
+The EPDA Vice-President must have been an existing board member for at least three years.
 He/she is responsible for:

 - deputising during the President’s absence with regards to all of the EPDA activities (as listed above).